Course Organiser

 - Pharmacology of Inflammation and Immunosuppression (6 lectures)

-- Human Aspects of Cardiovascular and Renal Pharmacology (4 lectures)
+- MEDICS: Human Aspects of Cardiovascular and Renal Pharmacology (4 lectures)

-- Aspects of Special Veterinary Pharmacology (2 lectures)
+- VETS: Aspects of Special Veterinary Pharmacology (2 lectures)

 Examinations

-The entire course is examinable.
-The format of the MODA examination is governed by an official Form and Conduct Notice issued by the Faculty of Biology.
+The entire course is examinable and will be examined through closed book in person exams using the online Inspera platform.
+The format of the MODA examination is governed by an official Form and Conduct Notice issued by the Faculty of Biology http://www.biology.cam.ac.uk/exams.
+Inspera link: https://www.vle.cam.ac.uk/course/view.php?id=235891

-Section I will be a written paper that lasts 90 minutes.
+Section I (MoDA I) is a written paper that lasts 90 minutes.
 Each question is compulsory.
-Section I covers the whole course in a Single Best Answer (SBA) format.
-Each question in Section I carries the same mark.
+There are 60 questions.
+This paper covers the whole course in a Single Best Answer (SBA) format.
+Each question in Section I carries the same mark (with no negative marking).

-Section III will be a two-hour written paper.
-Candidates will be provided with a choice of at least six essay questions in Section III, and will be required to answer three.
-Each question in Section III will carry the same mark.
+Section III (MoDA 3) is a two-hour written paper.
+Candidates are provided with a choice of 8 essay questions and are required to answer three, with some of the questions specific to medics or vets.
+Each question in Section III carries the same mark.

 Plagiarism